oroinc/documentation/user_guide/activities_tasks.rst

 .. image:: ./img/activities/create_task.png

 The form has the same fields as the "Add Task" form.
-The "Assigned to" field value is by default filled with the user creating the task but can be edited.
+By default, the "Assigned to" field is filled with the user creating the task but it can be edited.

-This is particularly a convenient way to create a task for yourself, as well as for other users.
+This is a particularly convenient way to create a task for yourself, as well as for other users.

 View and Manage Tasks